sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

 As this is not a machine learning project we have had focus on the operations part of the course in this project.
 We therefore chose a simple image classification problem (CIFAR10) and chose to work with TIMM to use their pre-trained resnet models.
-Because resnet is still a large and slow model to train on CPU we chose to implement a simple MLP for debugging purposes.
+Because resnet is still a large and slow model to train on CPU we chose to implement a simple MLP for development and debugging purposes.
 Our models are implemented in the pytorch lightning framework so that we can utilize their boilerplate coding and integrate with weights and biases easily.
 We use WandB for logging, but also for hyperparameter sweeps.
 Hydra is used to manage our configurations, which the WandB sweeps also utilize.

 When we inevitable ran into problems we have used the build in debugger in VS-code.
 To minimize development issues between our different systems we opted to do everything in containers and we use devcontainers for this purpose.
 Now the issue of the code running on any one of the group members system but failing on others is mitigated.